ruoqi-liu/ruoqi-liu.github.io/index.md

 I am a Ph.D. candidate in Computer Science and Engineering at The Ohio State University (OSU).
 I'm fortunately working with Prof. [Ping Zhang](https://www.pingzhang.net/) in AIMed (Artificial Intelligence in Medicine) Lab.
 My research lies at the intersection of deep learning and causal inference, with applications in healthcare and biomedicine.
 I am particularly interested in estimating treatment effects to derive evidence-based, actionable healthcare decisions using real-world patient data.

-<span style="color: red">**I am actively seeking tenure-track faculty positions starting in Fall 2025 and would be happy to discuss any opportunities!**</span>
+<span class="highlight">**I am actively seeking tenure-track faculty positions starting in Fall 2025 and would be happy to discuss any opportunities!**</span>

 ## News
 - **[Sep 2024]** Honored to be selected as one of the [Rising Stars in Data Science 2024](https://datascience.ucsd.edu/rising-stars-in-data-science/)!